-Street Evangelism and the Law
+Street Evangelism and The Law

 Many Christians are worried about sharing their faith on the streets as they are unsure about the law and what rights that they have.